Covid 19 coronavirus: Ministry of Health to update on latest cases

-There is no one in New Zealand receiving hospital-level care for Covid-19.
+No one is receiving hospital-level care for Covid-19.
 The one active case is in the Auckland District Health Board area.

 Yesterday our laboratories completed 3020 tests, bringing the total number of tests completed to date to 278, 872.